-Debate has intensified at the University of Cape Town over a campus statue of the colonialist Cecil Rhodes, The Guardian reported.
-Some students recently tossed excrement on the statue, amid a campaign to remove it.
+The council of the University of Cape Town announced Wednesday that it has voted to remove a statue of Cecil Rhodes from the campus.
+The vote followed years of criticism for keeping the statue.
 Rhodes donated the land on which the university is located, but he is considered by many to be a symbol of the apartheid system that denied basic human rights to black people in South Africa.